Abovyan: History

-The small village of Elar (currently part of Abovyan) remained the largest settlement in the area until 1961, when it was renamed Abovyan in honour of the Armenian writer Khachatur Abovian.
-2 years later in 1963, the town of Abovyan was founded by the Soviet government, including the village of Elar and the surrounding areas.
+The small village of Elar (currently part of Abovyan) remained the largest settlement in the area until October 1961, when it was renamed Abovyan in honour of Khachatur Abovian.
+Two years later, in 1963, the Soviet Armenian government elevated the town of Abovyan to city status and expanded it to include surrounding areas.

-The modern town was built in 1962–1963 on a plateau located between Hrazdan and Azat rivers.
+The modern town developed in 1962–63 on a plateau located between Hrazdan and Azat rivers.
 It rapidly developed as an industrial centre within the Armenian SSR.
-The town was planned to include 8 residential neighbourhoods (locally known as micro-districts), and an industrial district.
+The town was planned to include eight residential neighbourhoods (locally known as micro-districts), and an industrial district.